SuryaKAkasam/intro-to-backend-architectures/README.md

 - Applications with complex operations with multiple participants services
 - Participating services are build using different platforms or programming languages

+### When not to use?
+- Initial Investment required to set up SOA infrastructure (like ESBs, Middleware etc.) is high
+- Application has complex service management (or) service interactions have more communication overhead

 ## Microservice Architecture (MSA)
 - Microservices is an architectural approach where apps are broken down into their smallest components, independent of each other
 - Each of these independent components, or processes, is a microservice